 One big happy family.
 If daddy does not have a car, at least he has a bike.
 Can you count the number of people on this bike?

-The fact that this man has to park out and display his array of goods in the morning and still park them all up at night, is business as usual.
+The fact that these men have to park out and display their array of goods in the morning and still park them all up at night, is business as usual.

 Its inhumane not to help someone in need.
 Stuck in the mud?
 All you need do is call on passers-by, and your car will be out and moving in no time.